 A few weeks ago, I came across a video of a surgical resident reviewing medical scenes from TV shows and movies.
-I devoured all twenty minutes of the doctor critiquing everything from Grey’s Anatomy to the adrenaline scene from Pulp Fiction, because even though I hadn’t seen a lot of the media she was reviewing, it was fascinating to watch her react to and analyze each scene.
+I devoured all 20 minutes of the doctor critiquing everything from Grey’s Anatomy to the adrenaline scene from Pulp Fiction because even though I hadn’t seen a lot of the media she was reviewing, it was fascinating to watch her react to and analyze each scene.
 She didn’t just point out what was wrong in the scene but why it was wrong, the consequences of doing it incorrectly, and what the correct medical procedure would look like.

 As it turns out, this type of video is quickly gaining popularity on YouTube, and lots of people are taking to the internet to critique the way that media represents their jobs.
-The channel Legal Eagle has reviewed Law & Order, How to Get Away With Murder, The Good Wife, and many other shows and movies that represent the law.
+The channel Legal Eagle has reviewed Law & Order, How to Get Away with Murder, The Good Wife, and many other shows and movies that represent the law.
 Famously hot Doctor Mike has a “Real Doctor Reacts” series in which he watches medical shows like Scrubs, The Good Doctor, and Grey's Anatomy, and discusses how accurately they portray being a doctor.
 Wired has a series called "Technique Critique" for which they've brought on accent experts, forensic scientists, and doctors to discuss shows and movies' representation of accents and fictional languages, crime scenes, and surgery.
 There’s even a video of a Muay Thai champion critiquing famous movie fight scenes.
 All of these videos consistently get anywhere between a few hundred thousand to tens of millions of views.
-Many commenters note how interesting it is to see their favourite shows and movies picked apart for their authenticity.
+Many commenters note how interesting it is to see their favorite shows and movies picked apart for their authenticity.

 When it comes to jargon and quick-fire mentions of procedures and techniques, we don’t stop to question the accuracy of what we’re seeing.
 For the average viewer without much knowledge of the field that is being represented, most details about characters’ jobs in TV or movies go over our heads.
 These critique videos are satisfying to watch for their ability to break down what likely went over your head the first time.
 While most media critics can dissect direction, acting, writing, and cinematography very well, hearing from experts about their take on the reliability of the way their jobs are represented often gives me a newfound appreciation (or dislike) for the thing I’m watching.